Eating Disorders: How To Get Help

 Getty/Xavier Lorenzo

-Bulimia may experience an electrolyte imbalance, heart complications or heart failure, fatigue, esophageal erosion, GI issues, dizziness, irregular menses (if applicable), gastric rupture, and other concerns resulting from the condition.
-Bulimia, like other common eating disorders, can affect anyone and is a serious psychiatric illness that can have serious consequences if left untreated.
+People with bulimia nervosa, binge eating disorder may experience an electrolyte imbalance, heart complications or heart failure, fatigue, esophageal erosion, GI issues, dizziness, irregular menses (if applicable), gastric rupture, and other concerns resulting from the condition.
+Bulimia nervosa, binge eating disorder, like other common types of eating disorders, can affect anyone and is a serious psychiatric illness that can have serious consequences if left untreated.

 Pica